rclone/rclone/MANUAL.md

         └── file4.txt
 ```

-Copy these to the remote and list them back
+Copy these to the remote, and list them

 ```
 $ rclone -q copy plaintext secret: